TeamDeamonMC/DaemonMC/README.md

 **Multiworld:** You can have as many worlds as you want.
 Just specify spawn world name in ```DaemonMC.yaml``` and use API ([ChangeWorld(World, Vector3)](https://github.com/TeamDeamonMC/DaemonMC/wiki/Plugin-API-(Methods)#changeworldworld-vector3).) to transfer players to other worlds.

-**Simple plugin API:**  Instead of vanilla based mechanics, with this software game is completely driven by plugins.
-Plugin tutoral, API and other useful things can be found in [Wiki](https://github.com/TeamDeamonMC/DaemonMC/wiki).
+**Simple plugin API:** Plugin tutoral, API and other useful things can be found in [Wiki](https://github.com/TeamDeamonMC/DaemonMC/wiki).

 Click here to learn how to create first plugin [Plugin tutorial](https://github.com/TeamDeamonMC/DaemonMC/wiki/Plugin-tutorial)